 SAP still believes in running the new system in the cloud and on premise, but it will be only SAP S/4HANA with which we can achieve this in one software version going forward.
 This will reduce the TCO and speed up the so much needed step into the future.
 Every single application area like data entry, standard reporting, analytics and predictions, the digital boardroom or the multi-channel customer interaction, to name a few, becomes a world class component in its own right.
 This alone is a reason to consider an earlier migration to SAP S/4HANA. – Hasso Plattner

 SAP’s Interest in Sending the IT Industry Back in Time

 At the Computer History Museum in Mountain View, there is an exhibit that explains that at one time, the software was proprietary to the hardware vendor.
 At that point, the software was not an “industry,” A program released by IBM could only run on IBM hardware.
 The software was not charged for separately, so there was no competition at the software level.

 The software industry we know it today only came into its own after it was decoupled from the hardware.
 And this was only done by the US’s threat to enforce anti-trust legislation against the proprietary software model and hardware vendors.
 HANA, as a coupling between the applications and database layer — controlled by a single vendor, takes us back in time.

 This creates what amounts to a proprietary application/database combination.

 - SAP’s argument that only column-based databases have a future is also untrue.

-- Finally, unsurprisingly to those who know the database vendors and their history, the idea that only SAP can develop a high-performance database that meets the speed capabilities of HANA is untrue.
+- Finally, unsurprisingly to those who know the database vendors and their history, the idea that only SAP can develop a high-performance database that meets HANA’s speed capabilities is untrue.

-SAP’s argument has not been that they are simply the equal of every other database vendor.
+SAP’s argument has not been that they are equal to every other database vendor.
 With HANA, they are superior to every other database vendor.
-That, of course, includes HANA vs. Oracle or anyone else for that matter.
+That, of course, includes HANA vs. Oracle or anyone else, for that matter.